C2.1 Describe how variables are used, and use them in various contexts as appropriate.

 A key component of algebraic reasoning is the ability to recognize and explore relationships that link various quantities.
 These relationships are represented by various symbols that students must learn to use appropriately.

-In the primary grades, a dash, geometric shape, or other symbol in an equation represents, to students, an unknown quantity.
-For example, in the equation 3 + Δ = 5, the triangle is a symbol that represents the quantity 2.
-Proper use of a box or dash is a first step toward the more formal symbolism of algebra.
+In the primary grades, a dash, geometric shape, or other symbol in an equation represents an unknown quantity.
+For example, in the equation 3 + Δ = 5, the triangle is a symbol that represents a quantity when added to 3 has a result of 5.
+In this case the triangle is 2.

 Students with a fair understanding of this will be able to more effectively interpret or manipulate the literal symbols commonly used in algebra to represent the variable in the junior grades.
 Symbol meaning plays an important role in the development of algebraic thinking.
 Understanding of symbols is a function of students' maturity and diversity of experience.